Introduction to Health Plan

 Director of Utilization/Disease Management (UM/DM)

 This position reports to the CMO and is a pharmacist with an unrestricted California license.
-This position is responsible for the integrity of the data collection, reporting and analysis, as well as the management of the pharmacy personnel and the Pharmacy Benefit management.
+This position is responsible for the integrity of the plan’s data collection, reporting, and clinical analysis.

 Additional areas that support the QM Program